We have all been angry at one point in time or another and released our fury onto others, possibly hurting the very people we love.

 As children, most of us were taught or forced to control our anger.
-We might have even been punished for expressing it.
+We might even be punished for expressing it.

-I’ve seen parents shame their children for expressing a healthy anger release, creating untold damage to the poor child who must now go against their own natural flow and hide/control/swallow an otherwise normal part of human behaviour.
+I’ve seen parents shame their children for expressing a healthy anger release, creating untold damage to the poor child who must now go against their natural flow and hide/control/swallow an otherwise healthy part of human behaviour.

-Furthermore, we need to be well educated on how to appropriately express our anger.
-A good, safe anger release is essential to our growth and confidence.
-A good anger release is a healing process that needs guidance to ensure it is done properly.
+Furthermore, we need to know how to express our anger appropriately.
+A proper, safe anger release is essential to our growth and confidence.
+An appropriate release of rage is a healing process that needs guidance.

 What is a Good Anger Release

-- No matter what; you have to let it out.
+- No matter what, you have to let it out.
 Release anger as you feel it, don’t bury it or hide it or postpone the release at a later date.
-Just make sure your release is done alone and away from people who won’t understand your release (which will be most people, especially the people who ignited your anger in the first place!)
-More on this in point 3.
+Just make sure you are alone and away from people who won’t understand your venting.

-- You must really feel your anger when you release it.
+- You must feel your anger when you release it.
 Anything goes, do whatever you have to, punch a pillow, cry buckets, scream and yell, whatever turns you on, do it, just get it all out.
-You can also say anything you want, like how much you hate your husband or wife or boyfriend or whoever, even people who are dead… it is ok cause remember you are doing this alone.

-- Keep your anger release private, so don’t do it in front of other people, including the ones who got you anger in the first place!
-Other people will have a very difficult time accepting your anger and they may try to shut you down.
+- Keep your anger release private, so don’t do it in front of other people, including the ones who got your rage in the first place!
+Other people will have a tough time accepting your anger, and they may try to shut you down.

 - Direct your anger outward.
-Direct your anger towards anyone else (in a real way but private) but NOT yourself!
+Direct your anger towards anyone else (in a real way but privately) and towards yourself!
 A proper anger release will allow you to feel amazing, with no guilt.

 Ways to Release Your Anger

-Remember your anger is about you, not about anyone else.
-The people who have made you anger have simply triggered something in you, something you need to let go of and deal with.
+Remember, your anger is about you, not about anyone else.
+The people who have made you rage have simply triggered something in you, something you need to let go of.

-There are loads of other ways you can have a good anger release without attacking the people around you.
+There are loads of other ways you can have a proper anger release without attacking the people around you.
 These include:

-- Write an angry letter, or write many, just be sure to burn them or shred them when you are done
+- Write an angry letter, or write many, just be sure to burn them or shred them when you get it all out.

-- Talk to someone about your anger, someone who has absolutely nothing to do with the anger and who you trust completely and who supports and is knowledgeable on proper anger releases
+- Talk to someone about your anger, someone who has absolutely nothing to do with the rage and who you trust completely and who supports and is knowledgeable on proper anger releases.

-- Let anger out as you feel it, don’t let it build up inside of you
+- Let the anger out as you feel it, don’t let it build up inside of you.

-- Don’t over think your anger or why you are angry or who upset you.
-This is an emotional release, not a time to be thinking and analysing it.
+- Don’t overthink your anger or why you are angry or who upset you.
+It is an emotional release, not a time to be thinking and analyzing it.

 Final words on this, from me to you beautiful soul

 Love your healing process and the person you are!
-You are on a journey to being better and because of that journey you are going to get triggered, you are going to get really angry as your shit comes up and smacks you hard in the face.
-The more you push it away the more it will hit hard.
+You are on a journey to being better, and because of that journey, you are going to get triggered, you are going to get angry as your shit comes up and smacks you hard in the face.
+The more you push it away, the more it will hit hard.